1. Models of Mentoring

 Let’s look in a bit more closely at the last definition, which has become the most commonly used definition of developmental mentoring in Europe.
 The rationale behind the use of ‘off-line’ is because it is difficult to be fully open in a relationship where one person has authority over the other.
 In the cases where mentoring relationships have been set up between individuals and their managers or their manager’s manager, the managers in particular have found a conflict of role – either the mentee holds back information, or the managers find themselves in possession of confidences, which they cannot use without damaging the relationship.
 There are rare occasions when an off-line mentoring relationship becomes an inline relationship and, if it is sufficiently strong, may continue informally.
 However, most programmes would withdraw support for a formal mentoring relationship in these circumstances.

-Register to continue reading the rest of this sample Mentoring Mastery module.
+Register to continue reading the rest of this sample Mentoring Mastery example.

 Can Developmental and Sponsorship Mentoring work together?